bluesoft/bluesoft-stream-processor/README.md

 ## Instruction

 An instruction is the framework's building block, every instruction can keep state to be collected later and decide weather to pass data on to the next instruction.
-The state can be cleared by the instruction itself or throught the clearAll method issuing a clear call to all instructions on the same pipe.
+The state can be cleared by the instruction itself or throught the clear method called by the chain.

 ```java